Q: What the hell is wrong with you?

 Q: How do you handle negative book reviews?

-A: My book just came out in November, and so far, there’s only one review—and it’s positive!
-No doubt I’ll have some negativity to look forward to, especially in this judgmental world.
+A: At the moment, my reviews have been positive.
+I’m not delusional; I have no doubt I’ll have some negativity to look forward to, especially in this judgmental world.
 I’ll take them with a grain of salt.
-I’ll need to remember that what makes for an enjoyable book will differ from person to person, and it’s subjective.
+I need to remember that what makes for an enjoyable book will differ from person to person, and it’s subjective.

 Q: Do you write for the market?
 Do you try to please the reader?

 A: I have no idea what the market is, was, or will be.
 I write what I want; I write what moves me.
 As far as giving the reader a payoff, absolutely!
 Satisfying readers is foremost on my mind.
-I do write for myself first, especially with The Shores of Utopia, but I work hard to please the reader, yes..
+I do write for myself first, especially with The Shores of Utopia, but I work hard to please the reader, yes.
+Someone pointed out that my books read like movies.
+I’ll take that as a compliment.

 Q: Do you plot your stories, or are you a panster?

 A: I started out as a panster, mostly because I didn’t know how to frame a story properly.
 I let my imagination run wild.
 I’d start with an idea, and see where it led.
 Eventually, I’d have enough story to cut the tangents that slowed the action down.
-Recently, I’ve been plotting my stories carefully.
+I learned that it wastes time.
+It’s fun, sure, and it creates genuine surprises, but I’ve changed my approach.
+Now, I plot my stories carefully.
 It saves time, and I find it easier overall.
 Sometimes, I’ll intentionally take a story to left field, just to see what happens.
 Sometimes, I’ll write something crazy and unexpected, then force myself to make it work.
 Other times, I’ll have a basic outline in my head before I even begin, and I’ll plot the entire book out; I’ll write a one paragraph synopsis for every chapter.
 For me, the point is to have fun.
 I have no deadlines to meet, and no one to impress—except you, the reader.

 Q: Can you give me an example of left field?